 - Bring students to a university campus.

-BRAINY intends to support and implement the findings of critical links and state standards in art, music, theater and dance, as well as, standards from all other disciplines.
-Follow-up in encouraged in the classroom, inspiring arts integration into other academic areas.
+BRAINY intends to support and implement the findings of critical links and state standards in art, music, theatre, and dance, as well as standards from all other disciplines.
+Follow-up is encouraged in the classroom, inspiring arts integration into other academic areas.

 Kids go through four sessions in a typical BRAINY program.
-The morning sessions focus on visual arts and music, the kids are then served lunch, and they return in the afternoon for lessons in dance and theater.
-Each session focuses on an appropriate age-level curriculum centered on an integrated theme derived from current museum exhibitions.
+The morning sessions focus on visual arts and music.
+After the kids are served lunch, they return in the afternoon for lessons in dance and theater.
+Each session focuses on an appropriate, age-level curriculum centered on an integrated theme derived from current museum exhibitions.
 The interactive activities are designed to complement model content standards in art, music, dance, theatre, social studies, geography and math and to address multiple modes of learning.

-Through BRAINY, students get hands on experience in all the aspects of art, but their teachers also learn from the program as well.
+Through BRAINY, students get hands-on experience in all aspects of art and teachers learn from the program as well.